Josef-Friedrich/Hue-shell/README.md

 `Hue-shell` supplies a [service file](startup/systemd) for the next generation init system of Linux.
-To run `hueshell-default` on startup enable the hue-shell-service:
+To run `hueshell-default` on startup enable the `hue-shell.service`:

 ```
 systemctl enable hue-shell.service
 ```

-Edit the default scene section in /etc/hue-shell/hue-shell.conf to specify the wanted scene for `hueshell-default`.
+Edit the default scene section in `/etc/hue-shell/hue-shell.conf` to specify the wanted scene for `hueshell-default`.

 ```sh